masbaizal/komotrip/README.md

 POI Dataset
-- No : data number
+- no : data number
 - id : id of POI
 - name : name of POI
 - type : type of POI